ashokvytla/fire/README.md

 It does so by providing a workflow engine and a rich set of Nodes for various Big Data Functionality.
 Fire would also provide a User Interface for building the workflows.

+The core design principle of Fire is to be lightweight, extensible and easy to use.
+And above all stay very close to programming in Spark and avoid having many layers of code.

 Spark is the core computation engine which is supported.
 Any new computation node can be plugged into the workflow.
 It supports data nodes, transform nodes, predictive modeling nodes, loading data into various stores like hbase, solr etc. and above all schema propagation through the workflow.

-Fire's core value preposition is to provide a number of Nodes in an open framework that could be used out of the box and thus enable much faster innovation and development of new use cases of Big Data.
+Fire's core value preposition is to provide a number of Rich Nodes in an open framework that could be used out of the box and thus enable much faster innovation and development of new use cases of Big Data.
 Fire is Apache 2 Licensed http://www.apache.org/licenses/LICENSE-2.0.